-European League Against Rheumatism (EULAR): a professional organization representing people with arthritis/rheumatism, health professionals, and scientific societies of rheumatology in all European nations.
+European Alliance of Associations for Rheumatology (EULAR): a professional organization representing people with arthritis/rheumatism, health professionals, and scientific societies of rheumatology in all European nations.
+Formerly known as the European League Against Rheumatism.

 Flare: increased activity of the disease process with an exacerbation of physical manifestations and/or increase in abnormal laboratory test values.